andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - `2222`: message sound, while the emergency security system is on:
   - Passenger seat: reading the instructions about how to kill the propagators.
   - Aisle: message when attempting to use the elevator.
-- `129 ragnarok cockpit` is played on top of `130`.
+- `ambience → 129 ragnarok cockpit` is played on top of `130`.
-- `130 ragnarok indoor while flying in the atmosphere`: when in the aisle, at a higher volume.
+- `ambience → 130 ragnarok indoor while flying in the atmosphere`: when in the aisle, it's played at a higher volume.

 ### Deep Sea Research Center